Way2CU/Caracal-Template-Site/doc/preview.markdown

 ## Logo image

-Image is applied through specially defined `preview-logo-image` class by using `background-image` CSS property.
+Logo must be presented through `image` SVG tag with `preview-logo-image` class.
+System will use this class name to find all elements in preview image and set `xlink:href` attribute on them containing chosen logo.
 Mask is applied through a different class (`preview-logo-mask`).
 This is done to provide additional flexibility when displaying logo in preview image.
 Both of these classes _can_ be used on a same element.

 On final site image will be saved in it's original format and `@logo_image` variable in main style sheet updated.